 Children are becoming more and more nearsighted globally.
 This is thought to be due, at least in part, to our world being so close nowadays.
 That is, rather than being out in the world looking far away, we are now in small rooms reading, using computers, and looking at cell phones.
 The closeness of objects (and the lack of variability of distances we are looking at) is thought to promote nearsightedness.

 While being nearsighted is not a big deal in itself (it just means we need glasses to help us see far away), the more nearsighted one is, the more risk they have for future eye health problems.
-The later in life one becomes nearsighted, the less nearsightedness they will obtain.
+The later in life one becomes nearsighted, the less nearsightedness one will obtain.

 Time outside has been shown to delay the onset of nearsightedness as well as slow the progression of nearsightedness.
 We recommend 90 minutes of outside time per day (rain or shine).
-If you child is already nearsighted there are other treatments that can assist in slowing how quickly they are worsening.
+If your child is already nearsighted there are other treatments that can assist in slowing how quickly they are worsening.
 Talk to us about options.

 With all of that (we hope) reassurance, we still feel that it is vital that all children have an annual eye exam to ensure that their visual system is able to clearly see information and accurately process it.
 If the eyes and brain are struggling to see clearly (or process the information) it leaves little energy left to absorb the material they are learning.

-Often times people benefit from a pair of low power computer glasses that serve to relax their visual system and allow for more comfortable/efficient vision.
-This is individual dependent, however and requires an eye exam to determine if it is appropriate for you or your child.
+Often times people benefit from a pair of low-power computer glasses that serve to relax their visual system and allow for more comfortable/efficient vision.
+This is individual dependent, however, and requires an eye exam to determine if it is appropriate for you or your child.

 Even if you feel like your child has great distance vision (and even if they have passed a school or pediatrician screening) we recommend a comprehensive exam to ensure that their vision is setting them up to be as successful as possible.

-We are happy to see them (and you) to go over this information as it pertains to your unique circumstances.
+We are happy to see them (and you) go over this information as it pertains to your unique circumstances.
 Call (503) 723-3000 to schedule an exam!

 Keep wearing your mask and physically distancing from others.
 We can get through this as a community.

-Again, we love you teachers!
+Again, we love you, teachers!
 Thank you for being awesome!